 St. Matthews Cathedral

-The Rev. Dr. Tom Smith
+The Very Rev. Dr. Tom Smith

 Father Tom is not from Texas, but he got here as fast as he could.
 Born and raised in Irish South Buffalo, he grew up Roman Catholic and also spent a number of years in Baptist/Non-Denominational circles.
 He has served as rector of Saint Paul’s in Prosper from 2016-2026.